Botanical Name: Equisetum arvense

-Horsetail is one of the oldest plants in recorded history, dating back over 300 million years, and the only of its species to survive today.
-Its leaves do slightly resemble horsetails, and back in the day (that is over 300 million years ago) this species of plant would grow as tall as current day palm trees.
-It is one of the most abundant sources of naturally occurring silica which is now used universally in beauty products, and in dietary supplements.
+Horsetail is one of the oldest plants in recorded history, dating back over 400 million years.
+During the Paleozoic era, it grew as tall as palm trees.
+It is one of the most abundant sources of naturally occurring silica which is now universally used in beauty products and in dietary supplements.

 Horsetail is traditionally prepared as any of these applications: capsules, poultices, salves, teas, tinctures, tonics, vinegars and in herbal baths.

 Prepare the tea of Horsetail by combining one teaspoon of the plant matter with eight ounces of water.
 Steep for ten minutes.

 When creating this tincture the general ratio of dried, chopped Horsetail to solvent is 1:3 (plant matter: alcohol or cider vinegar).